reTHINK-project/testbeds/docs/platformInstallationGuide.md

 For dummies :-)

 This page is dedicated to summurize in an single and simple document the necessary information to install a complete communication platform of the reThink framework with all the developped platform that can acheive one and only one goal: setup a trusted communication between Alice and Bob.
+Platforms provided are focused on the functional part.
+It is recommended that the platforms are deployed behind a reverse proxy to add security features and also https (free full trusted certificates can be obtained on [let's encrypt](https://letsencrypt.org/)) site.

 ## Components to install
 To simplify the first installation, we will consider that: Alice and Bob use the same Communication Service Provider, and the same Identity Provider.